Culinary - Farm to Fork

 For those winegrowers who embrace sustainability, it's their goal to create delicious wines which express the unique character of the landscape, conveying love of family, education and living life to its fullest.

 For Barbara and Bob Predmore of Alcantara Vineyards, their vineyard was a dream vision to grow the vines and wines and in this growing to bring family and community closer together.
 One supports the other and so the full circle continues.

-Eric of Page Springs vineyards has said "We believe to make great wine, we must take just as much responsibility for the lands we steward as the community we live in.
+Eric, owner of Page Springs vineyards has said "We believe to make great wine, we must take just as much responsibility for the lands we steward as the community we live in.
 We strongly feel that growing grapes and raising glass is a cultural ritual that fosters friendship, brings together families and unites communities.
 Good wine is for the people."